aimms/documentation/webui/dev-tut-4.rst

 ++++++++++++++++++++++++

 In the above example every one of the three indices needs to be assigned to either the *rows* or the *columns*.
 In case of a table, the *rows* and *columns* can be viewed as the parts.
-In a gantt chart, parts like *resources* (to specify the resource rows to be rendered) and *jobs* (to specify what indices to be used to color the bars) would probably make more sense.
+In a GanttChart, parts like *resources* (to specify the resource rows to be rendered) and *jobs* (to specify what indices to be used to color the bars) would probably make more sense.